isomerpages/moe-bartleysec/_our-holistic-curriculum/Instructional Programmes/English Language and Literature.md

 **3. Fun Reading** <br>
 Various activities such as Reading Games Day, Tracking Reading Made Creative (creative displays of book reflections) as well as class library visits are organised to inculcate in students a love for reading.

+**ELation!**
+ELation is the school's very own English Language Week.
+Teachers and students immerse themselves in a range of language-related activities which include quizzes, drama presentations, poetry recital, speeches as well as mini-competitions to showcase students' proficiency in the language.

+**Competitions:**
+We strongly believe that our students need to be exposed to good use of the language through their participation in internal as well as external competitions.
+Hence, our students get to participate in competitions such as the Singapore Secondary Schools Debate Competition and Destination Imagination.

+**Enrichment Programmes**
+To promote aesthetic appreciation and the use of language for artistic expressions, students undergo enrichment programmes such as visits to plays, puppetry workshops, drama lessons as well as debate skills training.

+**Spontaneous Writing**
+Spontaneous Writing (SW) aims to develop Bartleyans into leaders who are able to think on their feet and write spontaneously on any given topic.
+SW develops fluency in writing and removes the hurdle of writers’ block.
+It is an opportunity for our students to develop critical and reflective thinking which they will be able to apply to various contexts in their lives.

+##### Photos